opencomputeproject/Time-Appliance-Project/README.md

 The philosophy behind this fragmentation is very clear, and each decision, modification that will be made, must look-out to this philosophy:

 * COTS servers keep their “value for money” due to huge market requirements.
 They are usually updated with the latest OS version, security patches, and newer technology, faster than HW appliances.
 * Modern Commodity NICs already support HW timestamp, lead the market with Ethernet and PCIe latest Speeds and Feeds.
 Modern NIC also supports a wide range of OS versions and comes with a great software ecosystem.
-NIC + COTS server will allow the OGM to run a full software (and even open source one) PTP and NTP stack.
+NIC + COTS server will allow the OTS to run a full software (and even open source one) PTP and NTP stack.
 * Timecard will be the smallest (conceptually) possible HW board, which will provide the GNSS signal input and stable frequency input.
-Isolating these functions in a timecard will allow OGM to choose the proper timecard for their needs (accuracy, stability, cost, etc) and remain with the same SW, interface, and architecture.
+Isolating these functions in a timecard will allow OTS to choose the proper timecard for their needs (accuracy, stability, cost, etc) and remain with the same SW, interface, and architecture.
 ## Responsibilities and Requirements
 ### COTS Server
 * Run commodity OS